smurthyn/Rocketmiles/README.md

 cd rocketmiles-ui
 mvn clean test

-Alternatively tests can be run from the IDE.
+Alternatively tests can be run from the IDE after cloning the repo.
 Right click on RocketmilesSearchFunctionTest and select Run 'RocketmilesSearchFunctionTest'.